Home / Chemicals & Materials / Advanced Materials / E-Waste Management Market

 Government Initiatives to Improve the Business

 The e-waste management market share is fairly consolidated and competitive, with the presence of regional and international companies.
-Some of the key players operating in the e-waste management industry are Capital Environment Holdings Limited, ERI, Enviro-Hub Holdings Ltd., Tes, Boliden AB, and Umicore, accounting for major market share in 2023.
+Some of the key players operating in the e-waste management industry are Capital Environment Holdings Limited, ERI, Enviro-Hub Holdings Ltd., Tes, Boliden AB, and Umicore, which accounted for a major market share in 2023.

 LIST OF KEY COMPANIES PROFILED: